What are the Health Benefits of Chicken Noodle Soup, Especially during Viral?

 Chicken soup has long been regarded as a comforting and nourishing remedy during viral infections or the flu, and for good reason.
 Filled, with essential nutrients, this soothing broth could provide a range of health benefits that help alleviate symptoms and aid in recovery.
 The high protein content from chicken helps support your immune system, which is vital for fighting off infections.

 Avni Kaul says, moreover, the presence of vegetables, like carrots, onions, and celery, adds vitamins and minerals that further boost the body’s defenses.
 The warm liquid helps keep our body hydrated, loosens mucus, and eases congestion, providing relief to a sore throat and stuffy nose.
 Additionally, the mild anti-inflammatory properties of chicken soup might also, reduce inflammation in the respiratory tract, offering relief from discomfort.
 Itseasy-to-digest nature also makes it an ideal choice when appetite is diminished.
 With its comforting warmth and various health benefits, chicken soup proves to be a time-honored and effective remedy for promoting healing and well-being during times of illness.
-Let us read what India’s leading dietician, Avni Kaul, has to say on this matter.
+Let us read what India’s leading Dietitian, Avni Kaul, has to say on this matter.

 chicken soup diet benefits